openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 only can the CPUSets be different for workers and masters but the machines themselves might have vastly different core counts.

-In order to implement this enhancement we are proposing changing 3 components defined below.
+In order to implement this enhancement we are proposing working on the 4 components defined below.

 1. Openshift API - ([Infrastructure